 Table of Contents

-Heroku is available in two geographic regions: the US and EU.
-The EU region is beta.
+Heroku is available in two geographic regions: US and EU.

 You can choose your app’s region to minimize latency for your end users.
-I.e. if your users are primarily in Europe your app will be faster for them if it’s running in Europe.
+For example, if your users are primarily in Europe, your app will be faster for them if it’s running in Europe.

 Select a region

-Unless specified, all apps will be created in the
+Unless a different region is specified, apps will be created in the

 us region.
 To specify a different region, use the